Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 I sat face to face with my brother and I stared at his pockets.

 After so many stops, I wanted to go to the bathroom.
-My brother said this moment the car is walking, wobbly, wait for the car to stop we go again.
+My brother said this moment the train is moving wobbly, wait for it to stop and then we go.

-Finally, the car stopped, and my brother accompanied me to go together.
-Because of the previous neighbors on the train all the way to be locked in the toilet, my mother specifically explained that the toilet to two people together.
+Finally, the train stopped, and my brother accompanied me to go together.
+Because one of our previous neighbor were once locked in the toilet all the way on a train, my mother specifically told us that we need to go to the toilet together.

-My brother said, Ping, you go in and do not close the door, leave a small gap I hold, on the finish you knock on the door, we come out, do not let you being locked in.
+My brother said, Ping, you go in and do not close the door, leave a small gap for me to hold, you knock the door once done in case you are being locked in.
 I said okay.

-When I went in, pants just finished taking off, I heard the steward yelling outside, take your ID card out, did you not see the word above?
+When I went in, just finished taking off pants, I heard the steward yelling outside, take your ID card out, did you not see the word above?
 The toilet is prohibited when the train stops!

-My brother said he didn't see it, this is the first time we went out and we didn't understand.
+My brother said he didn't see it, this is the first time we came out and we didn't understand.
 As soon as I heard my brother's voice, I ran out with my pants.
 I said, brother, what is it?
 He said the ID card was taken away.

 The only document on my body was taken away, I felt very scared.
 My brother said it was okay, he would give it back to us when we got to the station.